Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

 However, the EA has since announced plans to renew its Candover abstraction licence at a much reduced five million litres a day rather than the 27 million litres a day we expected.

 We had planned to adopt the licence from the EA for short-term use during a severe drought.
-While we wait for the results of the Hearing, we have suspended any further design or access discussions regarding the Candover scheme until the Environment Agency’s licence renewal process is completed.
+While we wait for the results of the Inquiry, we have suspended any further design or access discussions regarding the Candover scheme until the Environment Agency’s licence renewal process is completed.